We answer your questions about earthquake risk in popular tourist destinations, Rome, Florence, etc., in the FAQ at the bottom of the page.

 We are often asked where the earthquake risk in Italy is at its most dangerous.
-We've got the answer for you: not only the most at-risk regions but the least-at-risk regions too.
+Italy has 20 regions, so the earthquake risk does vary a lot.
+To get an answer for you, we've spent a lot of time researching all these regions and discovered not only the most at-risk regions but also the least-at-risk regions too.
 Simply scroll down and discover if the region of Italy you are visiting is at risk.

 Is Rome at risk of earthquakes?